 The 2013 Cougars won 24 matches and captured the 2013 ECAC Metro-Upstate Championship, the first postseason title for the program since 2001.
 In 2012, the Cougars posted a 28-11 record and won at least 20 matches for the second time in three years.
 They also advanced to the postseason for the first time in six years by qualifying for both the NJAC and ECAC Tournaments.

 Perkins also coached the Kean men's team for its first three varsity seasons.
-He led the upstart program to back-to-back NCAA Tournaments and Skyline Conference titles before handing off the reigns of the program in 2013.
+He led the upstart program to back-to-back NCAA Tournaments and Skyline Conference titles.
+Perkins was named the Skyline Men's Volleyball Coach of the Year in 2013.
+After that season, he handed off the reigns of the program to Coach Charlie Ginex.

 Perkins joined the Cougar staff in 2009 after a two-year stint as the assistant coach at Mississippi State University.
 While at Mississippi State, he was responsible for working with the outside hitters as well as strengthening the serving game.
 At MSU, he coordinated the recruiting program and oversaw team travel and scheduling.

-Prior to arriving at Mississippi State, Perkins was the head coach at SUNYIT (The State University of New York Institute of Technology).
-While at SUNYIT, Perkins restructured the women's program while also undertaking the task of developing a varsity level men's program.
+Prior to arriving at Mississippi State, Perkins was the head coach at SUNY-Poly (The State University of New York Polytechnic Institute).
+While at SUNY-Poly, Perkins restructured the women's program while also undertaking the task of developing a varsity level men's program.

 Perkins earned a Bachelor of Arts degree in political science from Syracuse University in 2000 and his master's degree in public administration from the University of Albany, Nelson A. Rockefeller School of Public Affairs in 2002.
-He is a member of the NCAA Division III women’s volleyball committee and a voter in the American Volleyball Coaches Association Top-25 poll.
+He was a member of the NCAA Division III women’s volleyball committee from 2014-2017 and is a voter in the American Volleyball Coaches Association Top-25 poll.

-Alix Denison returns for a second season as an assistant coach with the women’s volleyball program in 2017.
+Alix Denison returns for a third season as an assistant coach with the women’s volleyball program in 2018.
+Denison was on Coach Perkins staff in 2017, which helped the Cougars capture their first NJAC title and make the NCAA tournament for the first time since 2001.

-Denison earned a bachelor of science degree from Kean in 2015 in psychology and is currently a graduate student at Kean.
+Denison earned a bachelor of science degree from Kean in 2015 in psychology and recently earned a masters of arts degree in counseling from Kean in 2018.

 A three-year starter and four-year team member of the Cougars, Denison finished her collegiate career with 565 digs, 379 kills, 145 aces, 48 assists and 44 blocks.
 She was named to the Kean Invitational All-Tournament Team in 2014 .